cambridge-maths-school/nea24-ivan/writeup/writeup.typ

   [GUI prevents spamming (>5 transactions/sec not allowed)], [Prevents system overload and ensures usability; 5 per second chosen to allow quick entry but prevent crashing], [Attempt to add >5 transactions/sec; verify only 5 are accepted],

-  $ 2.7 $,
-  [The entire program is run in client side only],
-  [No server required.
-This means that I only have to serve static files.
-This is cheaper to maintain.], [Check if there are any server side code in the repository except the one serving the static file],

   table.cell(
     rowspan: 6,